simonbynd/React-Form-Fields/README.md

 Default: `input`

-Options: `input`, `select`, `textarea`, `radio`
+Options: `input`, `select`, `textarea`

-Determines the type of form field, if using input specify the attribute type as text or checkbox
+Determines the type of form field, if using input specify the attribute type as text, radio or checkbox

 #### errorMsg